apache/flink/docs/dev/table/streaming/match_recognize.md

 This page will explain each keyword in more detail and will illustrate more complex examples.

-<span class="label label-danger">Attention</span> The `MATCH_RECOGNIZE` clause implementation in Flink is just a subset of the bigger pattern recognition standard.
-Only the features that are documented in the following sections are supported so far.
+<span class="label label-danger">Attention</span> Flink's implementation of the `MATCH_RECOGNIZE` clause is a subset of the full standard.
+Only those features documented in the following sections are supported.
 Since the development is still in an early phase, please also take a look at the [known limitations](#known-limitations).

 * This will be replaced by the TOC
 {:toc}